 Mauricio Pochettino’s side currently prop up the top four with a five-point lead over the London rivals, heading into the final eight games of the 2017-18 Premier League season.

 Victory for Spurs would certainly give them a huge advantage in qualifying for next season’s Champions League but they may have to do it without star striker Harry Kane following the ankle injury picked up at Southampton a few weeks ago.

 Tottenham are on a four-game winning streak in the Premier League and have an FA Cup semi-final tie with Manchester United in April.
 However, they were eliminated by Juventus in the Champions League earlier this month.

 Likewise, Chelsea are in the FA Cup semi-finals too, with a more favourable matchup, against relegation contenders Southampton.
-Antonio Conte’s side were hammered by Barcelona in their Champions League second round tie, just as the online football betting odds suggested heading into the time.
+Antonio Conte’s side were hammered by Barcelona in their Champions League second round tie, just as the odds suggested heading into the time.